beaverbuilder/documentation/docs/beaver-builder/account/license/index.md

 When you purchase a Beaver Builder premium license (Standard, Pro, Agency, or Ultimate), you receive a license key that is unique to your account.
 Your license is valid for one year and allows you access to support and all updates released during that time.

 :::info

-License keys for Beaver Builder are product-specific.
+License keys for Beaver Builder are specific to each product.

-As an example, if you purchase Beaver Builder Standard, your license key is only valid for the version you purchased, and cannot be used with other Beaver Builder versions (Ultimate, Agency, or Pro).
+For instance, if you buy Beaver Builder Standard, your license key will only work for the version you purchased.
+It cannot be used with other versions of Beaver Builder such as Ultimate, Agency, or Pro.

-See the [Downgrade](downgrade.md) and [Upgrade](upgrade.md) articles for more information.
+For more details, please refer to the [Downgrade](downgrade.md) and [Upgrade](upgrade.md) articles.

 :::

 ## View License Key